 Find out what a point to point leased line is and how it could benefit your business

 If your business operates on more than one site, then you need to be able to transfer data reliably between them.
 It may also be the case that you have a single data centre needing to connect to a number of other sites.
-Although you can use the internet to do this, many people want to have a more reliable, secure way of connecting so that they are able to operate a wide area network across their locations with no loss of performance caused by distance or other factors and no security risk from using public networks.
+Although you can use business broadband to do this, many people want to have a more reliable, secure way of connecting so that they are able to operate a wide area network across their locations with no loss of performance caused by distance or other factors and no security risk from using public networks.

 What is a point to point leased line?

 Linking your premises using point to point leased lines has a number of advantages.
 The big plus is that the line is synchronous.
 This means that the maximum data speeds are the same in each direction.
 Broadband, by contrast, is asynchronous, which means that the download speeds you can get are much faster than upload speeds.

 You can verify this quite easily for yourself by using one of the free online speed testers that are available.
 On a standard domestic fibre broadband connection, the upload speed is generally only about a 20th or less of the download speed.
 This is nothing to worry about while most of your data is incoming, for example when you’re listening to music on Spotify or catching up on TV shows you missed on iPlayer.
 But if you need to transmit large amounts of data the other way, to send another user files or to backup data to another site for disaster recovery purposes, then an asynchronous connection presents a major drawback.
 With a point to point leased line, you’ll have no problem uploading specifications to your manufacturing site or sharing large data files between departments in different locations.